 If the FOS rules against you, you could lodge a claim at the County Court instead, either in person or online.
 For more information, visit the HM Courts & Tribunals Service website.

-The best way to save money is to make sure you are not charged any fees again:
+The best way to avoid a repeat situation is to make sure you are not charged any fees again.
+Keep in mind that you can make sure you don’t incur penalty charges by:

-Avoid missed payments by setting up a direct debit for at least the minimum amount each month
+Avoiding missed payments.
+Set up a direct debit for at least the minimum amount each month to make sure that you don’t miss a payment date.

-Keep track of your spending through your online statements or phone app so you can easily stay within your credit limit.
+Keeping track of your spending through your online statements or smartphone app so you can easily stay within your credit limit.

 Here are the charges you could face on a credit card so you can avoid them.